sudheerkkumar/MobileFlashCards/README.md

-# Udacity React Project 3
-> Udacicards: A Mobile Flashcard App
+# Udacicards: A Mobile Flashcard App
+> Udacity React Project 3

+## What is Mobile Flashcards

+Mobile Flashcards is a mobile app for creating digital flashcards and was designed and developed using React Native.
+This project was created as part of the Udacity React Native course.

 ## Why this project?

 Project Details:

-"This project encompasses the fundamental aspects of building a native application including handling infinite lists, routing, and user input."
+This project encompasses the fundamental aspects of building a native application including handling infinite lists, routing, and user input.

 ## Usage